- Download our Moving to Spain Guide (PDF)

-Functioning as a gateway between Europe, Africa and the Americas, it has an extensive network of ports, airports, road and rail networks to facilitate the demands of its position.
+Belonging to of the biggest countries in Europe, the public transport system in Spain is comprehensive enough to give expats various options for getting around.
+Functioning as a gateway between Europe, Africa, and the Americas, the country has an extensive network of ports, airports, roads and rail networks to facilitate the demands of its position.

 Public transport in Spain

 The high-speed train network in Spain is known as AVE and travels between its largest cities.
-Centred in Madrid, it fans out to Barcelona, Seville, Cordoba and Zaragoza, and allows for travel to France.
+Centred in Madrid, it fans out to Barcelona, Seville, Córdoba and Zaragoza and allows for travel to France.

 While not the cheapest way of travelling in Spain, with speeds of up to 192 miles per hour (310km/h), it is one of the fastest and most convenient ways of getting around.

-There are also regional train services in certain parts of Spain, such as the Ferrocarrils Generalitat de Catalunya (FGC) which operates in northeastern Spain.
+There are also regional train services in certain parts of Spain, such as the Ferrocarrils Generalitat de Catalunya (FGC), which operates in northeastern Spain.

 Tram networks also operate in several Spanish cities, including Barcelona, Zaragoza and Seville.